Refresh in this hot spring village with secluded outdoor hot baths that even include a mixed-gender bath.

 The spring waters are rich in sulfur, sulfate, and chloride, which contain great healing properties for rheumatism, neuralgia, and various skin ailments.
 It may take a while for the body to adjust to the high temperature of the onsen, but once the temperature becomes manageable, remember to take breaks every 5-10 minutes to avoid dehydration and heat exhaustion.

-The heat of the onsen certainly warms up your blood and relaxes the body, but the peaceful ambience makes it an otherworldly spot off the beaten track.
+The heat of the onsen certainly warms up your blood and relaxes the body, but the peaceful ambiance makes it an otherworldly spot off the beaten track.